Ken Fuchs wrote:

 Module via the JTAG (HDT) port.
 Provides nice source level debugging.

-JTAG is a fantastic standard -- I'd expect it to be adopted
+JTAG is a fantastic standard -- I'd expect it to

 for any new chip entering the market.